 Arkansas’ shellacking of Missouri the day after Thanksgiving set up a rare relaxing weekend of college football fandom.
 Hogs fans knew they had rooting interest in Louisville vs Kentucky (alas, that didn’t shake out) and in LSU’s wild win over Texas A&M, an upset that moved Arkansas from fifth to third in the SEC West.
 Come bowl season, that might wind up being merely cosmetic: Teams don’t always get bowl invitations based on their conference standings.
 But it underlined what Arkansas fans, improbably, have come to learn this year.
 When they play up to their talent, the Hogs look a lot like the best in the West.

-Other bombshells kept dropping Saturday: Michigan beat Ohio State for the first time since the earth cooled, and Oklahoma State dropped Oklahoma.
+Other bombshells kept dropping Saturday: Michigan beat Ohio State for the first time since the earth cooled, Oklahoma State dropped Oklahoma and Florida fell on the road to Mizzou of all teams.
+It was a game they were predictably favored to take in the wake of Dan Mullen’s ouster, according to inplay American Football bets.
 It’s wild in these streets.
 The fallout means that at a merely respectable 8-4, Arkansas in its bowl game still might catch a marquee team that, like Arkansas, spent time in the top 10 this year.

 So who’s it going to be?
 The below countdown, now in its third week, takes a fans’s-eye view of the teams Arkansas still could wind up playing in its bowl game.
 Minnesota this weekend knocked the Badgers out of the Big Ten Championship Game and out of the national rankings, so last week’s top pick, Wisconsin, has dropped a few slots.
 Now whom should you root for to appear with Arkansas on a Citrus Bowl sweatshirt — the one you’ll wear twice and donate to Goodwill in near-mint condition circa 2035?
 No less than a team that was in the thick of the national title picture until just two weeks ago.